GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 - Download the CSV data of your domains
 - Open the CSV as a spreadsheet

-### 2. Ask your IT department which domains are auto-renewing?
+### 2. Ask your IT department which domains are auto-renewing
 Send them your new spreadsheet and have them mark which domains and sub-domains are auto-renewing.

 ### 3. Figure out who is responsible for purchasing security (SSL) certificates in your organization.